CS5008-khoury-lionelle/MidtermOptionFib/instructions/sample_midterm/README.md

 Briefly explored, but slightly against the spirit of this report was "precaching" the triangle.
 With both python and C, I could quickly write out a file that had N to a high number (20,000).
 Then using the dynamic programming version, I was able to load that file and thus make my access time of $O(1)$ at the cost of a slower start up time for the program.
-This idea came from my initial pyhon runs where I just called the code, and dynamic programming version was running much faster due to the cache remaining in memory and not unloading.
+This idea came from my initial python runs where I just called the code, and dynamic programming version was running much faster due to the cache remaining in memory and not unloading.
 Also, the way the lru_cache works, I explored running N to 50,000 as a separate thread.
 Since the cache uses a pure function, it would mean the started thread would have a chance of generating the needed N row before the program generated it.
 While not